primatejs/primate/docs/modules/liveview.md

 the handler that instead of rendering the entire HTML page, only the reference to the next component and its data are required and should be returned as JSON.
-Accordingly, every frontend handler must implement support for this header, and currently the Svelte handler is the only one that does.
+Accordingly, every frontend handler must implement support for this header, and currently Svelte and React handlers both do.

 ## Configuration options